Skip to main content

 How are honorees selected?

-Restaurants are evaluated through anonymous inspections by expert inspectors who assess food quality, creativity, service, ambiance, and environmental practices to determine their eligibility for the Very Fine Level.
+Restaurants are evaluated through anonymous inspections by expert inspectors who assess food quality, creativity, service, ambiance, environmental practices to determine their eligibility for the Very Fine Level.

 How often is this list updated?